Bermuda: The American War of Independence

 Bermuda's ambivalence towards the American rebellion changed in September 1774, when the Continental Congress resolved to ban trade with Great Britain, Ireland, and the West Indies after 10 September 1775.
 Such an embargo would mean the collapse of their inter-colonial commerce, famine and civil unrest.
-Lacking political channels with Great Britain, the Tucker Family met in May 1775 with eight other parishioners, and resolved to send delegates to the Continental Congress in July, aiming for an exemption from the ban.
+Lacking political channels with Great Britain, the Tucker Family met in May 1775 with eight other parishioners and resolved to send delegates to the Continental Congress in July, aiming for an exemption from the ban.
 Henry Tucker noted a clause in the ban which allowed the exchange of American goods for military supplies.
 The clause was confirmed by Benjamin Franklin when Tucker met with the Pennsylvania Committee of Safety.
 Independently, others confirmed this business arrangement with Peyton Randolph, the Charlestown Committee of Safety, and George Washington.

 Three American boats, operating from Charlestown, Philadelphia and Newport, sailed to Bermuda, and on 14 August 1775, 100 barrels of gunpowder were taken from the Bermudian magazine while Governor George James Bruere slept, and loaded onto these boats.
 As a consequence, on 2 October the Continental Congress exempted Bermuda from their trade ban, and Bermuda acquired a reputation for disloyalty.
-Later that year, the British Parliament passed the Prohibitory Act to prohibit trade with the American rebelling colonies, and sent HMS Scorpion to keep watch over the island.
+Later that year, the British Parliament passed the Prohibitory Act to prohibit trade with the American rebelling colonies and sent HMS Scorpion to keep watch over the island.
 The island's forts were stripped of cannons.
 Yet, wartime trade of contraband continued along well-established family connections.
-With 120 boats by 1775, Bermuda continued to trade with St. Eustatius until 1781, and provided salt to North American ports.
+With 120 boats by 1775, Bermuda continued to trade with St. Eustatius until 1781 and provided salt to North American ports.

 In June 1776, HMS Nautilus secured the island, followed by HMS Galatea in September.
 Yet, the two British captains seemed more intent on capturing prize money, causing a severe food shortage on the island until the departure of Nautilus in October.
 After France's entry into the war in 1778, Henry Clinton refortified the island under the command of Major William Sutherland.
 As a result, 91 French and American ships were captured in the winter of 1778–1779, bringing the population once again to the brink of starvation.
 Bermudian trade was severely hampered by the combined efforts of the Royal Navy, the British garrison and loyalist privateers, such that famine struck the island in 1779.

 Upon the death of George Bruere in 1780, the governorship passed to his son, George Jr., an active loyalist.
 Under his leadership, smuggling was stopped, and the Bermudian colonial government was populated with like-minded loyalists.
-Even Henry Tucker abandoned trading with the United States, because of the presence of many privateers.
+Even Henry Tucker abandoned trading with the United States, because of the presence of multiple privateers.

 The Bermuda Gazette, Bermuda's first newspaper, began publishing in 1784.
 The editor, Joseph Stockdale, had been given financial incentive to move to Bermuda with his family and establish the newspaper.
 He also provided other printing services and operated Bermuda's first local postal service.
 The Bermuda Gazette was sold by subscription and delivered to subscribers, with Stockdale's employee also delivering mail for a fee.